r-g-d/BMS-backend/README.md

 # BMS

-Introducing BMS MERN stack-powered bank management system app!
+Introducing BMS, a bank management system app!

 Experience real-time banking with facilities for both User and Admin.